lecler-i/mani-home/README.md

 ## Launch server

 For launch server: `mix phoenix.server`
-For launch server in iex `iexs -S mix phoenix.server`
+For launch server in iex `iex -S mix phoenix.server`

 Then :
-- go to http://localhost:4000 to see athe app.
+- go to `http://localhost:4000` to see athe app.